pepe5/altair-intro/3/study_materials.md

 - when meeting not-blinded instance, it seems as satisfying to experience it's immunity against over-moralizing.
 - agnosticism towards ethics is strength and weakness at the same time.

+- A success in this system depends on performance of- and experience of- adaptation: even when you have to experience it (inside), still you have to perform it outside.

 ### Buddhism
 - Seems as most mature labeling-system to me.
 It is very liberal to other systems, while still (actively) immune against paradigms like *righteous anger*.